minvws/nl-covid19-data-dashboard/README.md

 ## Contact

+` As of 02-04-2024, the Coronadashboard has been brought offline.
+This section is not applicable anymore.`

-If you want to contact the dashboard team, feel free to open an issue for technical questions, bug reports, or security findings.
-If you have a generic question or remark about the corona policy of the Dutch government, please consult the [frequently asked questions](https://coronadashboard.rijksoverheid.nl/veelgestelde-vragen) or [contact page](https://coronadashboard.rijksoverheid.nl/contact) on the dashboard.
+~~If you want to contact the dashboard team, feel free to open an issue for technical questions, bug reports, or security findings.
+If you have a generic question or remark about the corona policy of the Dutch government, please consult the [frequently asked questions](https://coronadashboard.rijksoverheid.nl/veelgestelde-vragen) or [contact page](https://coronadashboard.rijksoverheid.nl/contact) on the dashboard.~~

 ## Development & Contribution process

+` As of 02-04-2024, the Coronadashboard has been brought offline.
+This section is not applicable anymore.`

-The core team works directly from this open-source repository.
+~~The core team works directly from this open-source repository.
 If you plan to propose changes, we recommend opening an issue beforehand where we can discuss your planned changes.
-This increases the chance that we might be able to use your contribution (or it avoids doing work if there are reasons why we wouldn't be able to use it).
+This increases the chance that we might be able to use your contribution (or it avoids doing work if there are reasons why we wouldn't be able to use it).~~

 ## Packages